CommieDwarf/Robinson-Crusoe/README.md

 * Additional libraries:
     * react-beautiful-dnd
     * react-custom-scrollbars
+    * web-sockets

 ## What I've learned:

 * Became more skilled at OOP concept
-* Improved knowledge of typescript and react.
+* Improved knowledge of Typescript and React.
-* Learnt Next.js framework
+* Next.js framework

 ## What I'll learn in the future:

-* React redux
+* React Redux
 * MongoDB
 * Tests